 Tax evasion as an offence:

 Tax evasion is an illegal act which occurs for failure to file income tax return or altering the tax amount which is to be paid.
-It differs from tax avoidance and there are stiff Penalties for tax evasion.
+It differs from tax avoidance.
 Tax avoidance is legal as one can rightly use the tax laws to decrease the amount of tax to be paid.

 A tax return is scrutinized when the income tax authorities suspect a tax evasion.
 When they are of the opinion that one has purposely concealed income to reduce tax liability, it imposes a penalty.